lit/lit.dev/packages/lit-dev-content/site/docs/components/rendering.md

 In most cases you should avoid making DOM updates outside of `render()`.
 Instead, express the component's template as a function of its state, and capture its state in properties.

-For example, if your component needs to update its UI when it receives an event, have the event listener set a reactive property, rather than manipulate the DOM directly.
+For example, if your component needs to update its UI when it receives an event, have the event listener set a reactive property that is used in `render()`, rather than manipulate the DOM directly.

 For more information, see [Reactive properties](/docs/components/properties/).

-## Compose a template from other templates
+## Composing templates

 You can compose Lit templates from other templates.
-The following example composes a template for an component called `<my-page>` from smaller templates for the page's header, footer, and main content:
+The following example composes a template for a component called `<my-page>` from smaller templates for the page's header, footer, and main content:

 {% playground-example "docs/templates/compose" "my-page.ts" %}

 In this example, the individual templates are defined as instance methods, so a subclass could extend this component and override one or more templates.

+{% todo %}

+Move example to composition section, add xref.

+{% endtodo %}

 You can also compose templates by importing other elements and using them in your template: